Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: The decay order of Schwarzian and pre-Schwarzian derivatives

 for every $\mu \in \Bel^\alpha_0(\D)$ and for every $z \in \D^*$.
 Equivalently,

 for every $t>0$. \end{theorem}

-We decompose a Beltrami coefficient $\mu \in \Bel_0^\alpha(\D)$ suitably into a finite number of those whose supports are in mutually disjoint annular domains of $\D$.
-Then a computation of the pre-Schwarzian derivative of the composition of the corresponding conformal homeomorphisms establishes the estimate.
+We decompose a Beltrami coefficient $\mu \in \Bel_0^\alpha(\D)$ suitably into a finite number of Beltrami coefficients whose supports are in mutually disjoint annular domains of $\D$.
+Then, a computation of the pre-Schwarzian derivative of the composition of the corresponding conformal homeomorphisms establishes the estimate.
 These steps are given in the following two lemmata.